Baking Soda + Vinegar for Dishwasher Drain (Method, 2026)

 Does the baking soda and vinegar method actually clean a dishwasher drain?

 Yes, for odors and light grease buildup.
-Vinegar is acidic and dissolves mineral deposits and grease films; baking soda is a mild abrasive that deodorizes and neutralizes lingering acidity.
+Vinegar is acidic and dissolves mineral deposits and grease films.
+Baking soda is a mild abrasive that deodorizes and neutralizes lingering acidity.
 Together they address the two main causes of dishwasher drain odors.
-They do not dissolve physical clogs or break down biofilm established over many months.
+They don’t dissolve physical clogs or break down biofilm established over many months.
 For heavy limescale in hard-water areas, Whirlpool recommends commercial dishwasher cleaner tablets as a stronger alternative.

 Can you put baking soda and vinegar in the dishwasher at the same time?